Swim Meet Snacks: 7 Tips for Staying Fueled to Compete

 When you grab your snack from the cooler, remove only the quantity of food you plan to eat at that time.
 Packing your snacks in individual size serving bags can help with this.

 Any food items that are held without temperature control for two hours or more should be thrown away.
-This time frame decreases to 1 hour If the temperature exceeds 90 °F. If food is left out over these time limits, throw it away – it is not worth the risk of getting a foodborne illness.
+This time frame decreases to 1 hour If the temperature exceeds 90 °F, which can easily occur at an outdoor, summer swim meet.

-Tip 7: Practice Your Fueling Strategy
+Tip 7: Practice Your Fueling Strategy Before the Swim Meet

 During practice, try out different types of snacks so you can determine which snacks work best for you.
 Just as you practice your swim strokes and starts off the block, you want to practice your sports nutrition fueling plan.
 Knowing you have a sports nutrition plan in place for your swim meet will give you confidence that you are fueled to perform at your best.

 You are now ready to plan and pack your snacks for your next swim meet.
-If you desire an individualized sports nutrition plan, consider meeting with a Registered Dietitian.
-For additional sports nutrition tips, check-out my recent blog Your Guide to Game Day Nutrition.
+If you desire an individualized sports nutrition plan, consider meeting with a sports dietitian nutritionist.